Murder of Mia Valentin: Protests

 Two months after the attack there were demonstrations in the town, involving over a thousand people.
 The local authorities claimed that most of the anti-immigration demonstrators were not from Kandel and that the town was being used as a "platform" by right-wingers.
 A separate group simultaneously demonstrated against racism.

 Funeral candles with pictures of Mia Valentin along with photos of Mireille B murdered 2018 in Flensburg and Maria Ladenburger murdered in 2016 in Freiburg were placed by anti-Islamic protesters outside chancellor Angela Merkel's office in Stralsund.

 Kandel Is Everywhere

 Following Mia's murder, an initiative entitled "Kandel Is Everywhere" took root in Germany.
 It has held protests, created Stolpersteine decrying the murders of Germans by foreigners, and produced a poster that went viral that includes Mia and Susanna Feldmann, under the heading “Merkel’s Stolpersteine.”
+On 14 April 2018, around 250 persons gathered at the Ballhausplatz in Vienna to commemorate the victim and to call for restrictions on immigration.

 Suicide

 On 10 October 2019, it was announced that Abdul D. had been found dead in his cell, of apparent suicide.
+The police department of Rheinpfalz commented: "At the moment, there are no indications of outside influence.
+Suicidal intentions were not recognizable according to the prison management."